rhel-labs/instruqt/satellite-advanced-testing/03-rex-pull-mode/assignment.md

 Configure Satellite to automatically configure REX pull mode when registering new hosts
 =======================================================================================

-At present, Satellite will register hosts without REX in pull mode.
+At present, Satellite will register hosts in REX push mode by default.
 We'll need to set a new Global Parameter to enable pull mode by default, with a global parameter.
 In the `Satellite Server` terminal, enter the following command.

 ```
 hammer global-parameter set --parameter-type string --name host_registration_remote_execution_pull --value true